05 Color setting - FARO Focus

 This setting uses light data primarily from the horizon to adjust the exposure.

-Best Use: Perfect for bright light directly above the scanner, such as when performing outdoor scans at noon.
+Best Use: This is perfect for bright light directly above the scanner, such as when performing outdoor scans at noon.

 • Zenith Weighted Mode: